 69% and below

 The course is designed to be fully online that includes computer-based testing via Remote Invigilation (RI) to take your exam.
-During your exam you will be monitored via webcam, screen sharing technology and a secondary recording device during your exam to ensure integrity with the qualification.
+You will be monitored via webcam, screen sharing technology and a secondary recording device during your exam to ensure integrity with the qualification.
 A video explaining this in more detail can be found below

 Further information on the operation of RI can also be found in the Candidate Information document.

 Alternatively, the exam can be taken in person as opposed to online.
 Please contact us for further details.WSET inform us of your results by email and as soon as we know we will inform you.
 A certificate and metal lapel pin for successful candidates will follow from London shortly afterwards.